UmaGhildiyal/UmaGhildiyal/README.md

 🔭 Trying Solidity | Ethereum

-🌱 Currently - Using arch by the way
+🌱 Currently - trying

 👯 I’m looking to collaborate on **Deep Learning Projects**

 💬 Ask me about - Anything!
 I might be able to help.

-🤡 Fun fact - No one missed their German Exam, except- <br>
+🤡 Fun fact - johnys gotta do what johnys gotta do~ <br>

 ⚠️ "Anomalies provide the impetus for paradigm change within a field of study."